amansinghas98/amansinghas98/README.md

 ## Objective

-With a Bachelor of Computer Applications and experience as an IT Service Desk Analyst, I have cultivated a strong passion for cybersecurity.
-I am eager to transition into this field and join a Security Operations Center (SOC) as an Analyst to help enhance security measures.
+Skilled graduate with years of experience at a top IT firm as an IT service desk analyst with hands-on expertise in popular <b>cybersecurity tools</b> and <b>Certified Google Cybersecurity Professional</b> seeking a Cybersecurity Analyst position.
 ## SKILLS

 | Skills                                               |